jax-ml/jax/docs/jep/12049-type-annotations.md

    The beginnings of this are done in {jax-issue}`#12300`.

-3. Begin work on `jax._src.typing.Array` that follows Option 2 from the previous section.
-   Because `jax.Array` is not yet out of experimental, we'll start by define `jax._src.typing.Array` with the type annotation and instance-checking features that will eventually move to `jax.Array` when it has fully landed.

-4. When this is implemented, remove the existing definition of `jnp.ndarray` and set is as an alias of `jax._src.typing.Array`.
+3. Begin work on a `jax.Array` base class that follows Option 4 from the previous section.
+Initially this will be defined in Python, and use the dynamic registration mechanism currently found in the `jnp.ndarray` implementation to ensure correct behavior of `isinstance` checks.
+A `pyi` override for each tracer and array-like class would ensure correct behavior for type annotations. `jnp.ndarray` could then be make into an alias of `jax.Array`

-5. As a test, use these new typing definitions to comprehensively annotate functions within `jax.lax` according to the guidelines above.
+4. As a test, use these new typing definitions to comprehensively annotate functions within `jax.lax` according to the guidelines above.

 6. Continue adding additional annotations one module at a time, focusing on public API functions.

+5. In parallel, begin re-implementing a `jax.Array` base class in pybind11, so that `ArrayImpl` and `Tracer` can inherit from it.
+Use a `pyi` definition to ensure static type checkers recognize the appropriate attributes of the class.

-7. Once `jax.Array` has fully landed, migrate the features of `jax._src.typing.Array` to this class, and let `jax.numpy.ndarray = Array`.
+7. Once `jax.Array` and `jax._src.ArrayImpl` have fully landed, remove these temporary Python implementations.

 8. When all is finalized, create a public `jax.typing` module that makes the above types available to users, along with documentation of annotation best practices for code using JAX.